abangdd/nobodyDL/README.md

 	I have no experiences in using other machine learning tools, so you may need to convert the model files to according formats before using them in other tools

 	and some TODOs:
 	I found 2 dead filters (all zero) in the first layer, is that commom in other DL tools?
-If so, the accuracy can be further improved without more epochs learning Markdown syntax
+If so, the accuracy can be further improved without training more epochs learning Markdown syntax